70% off

 The seller absorbs all or part of freight charges in order to get more business from a particular location under this strategy.

-Thus, the Freight-Absorption pricing strategy might result in a declining average cost for the product and compensating for extra freight cost.
-This strategy is used to penetrate a particular market and clinging to highly competitive markets.
+The freight-absorption pricing strategy might result in a declining average cost for the product and compensating for extra freight cost, as it is used to penetrate a particular market and clinging to highly competitive markets.

 8. Dynamic Pricing

-Earlier, a fixed price policy was followed by companies while setting the price for goods.
-However today, companies are resorting to dynamic pricing.
+Fixed price policies were often followed by companies while setting the price for goods, but nowadays, companies are resorting to dynamic pricing.
 Dynamic pricing involves adjusting the price of products continuously to meet the needs of individual customers.

 Related Articles